romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When following the data flow through code using the show paths experience in GitHub's CodeQL analysis, what can developers gain insight into?
+Q: When following the data flow through code using the show paths experience in GitHub's CodeQL analysis, what can developers gain insight into?
 <details><summary>Show the answer</summary><p>

 - **The execution path that data takes through the code, potentially leading to a security vulnerability**